otacon239/PS_HelloWorld/tutorial/tutorial.md

-TODO:
-* Proofread for grammatical/spelling errors
-* Test all of the code at each coding checkpoint and add the files
-* Add Audacity images
-* Create credits screen
-* Post to GitHub
-* Post in Discord
-* Post in subreddit
-* Post on FB

 # PocketSprite Hello World Tutorial

 Before jumping straight into the tutorial, I wanted to give a heads-up that this is my first time working with compiled C. Before this, I worked with the Arduino IDE and Python for the most part, so I'm not entirely used to working with environment variables and the `make` command all that much.